sen-choi/melonland/README.md

 # Sen's MelonLand Forum tweaks
 This userstyle modifies the default MelonLand forum stylesheet to improve accessibility and readability.
-It increases color contrast & implements a light mode.
+It greatly increases color contrast and implements a light mode.

 ## Features
 While the css file is short enough that you could peruse it yourself, it's not very readable.
 Here is a summary of the changes made: